 A six-pack isn't an indication of more muscle; it simply means you have less fat covering those muscles.
 If you've attained a six-pack only by dieting to extremes and doing hanging leg raises in the gym, it isn't going to improve your performance on the field.

 The body fat levels required to achieve a six pack don't provide any clear health advantage, either.
-Decreasing your body fat to below 14 percent as a woman or eight percent as a man shows no evidence of improved vibrancy or well-being.
+Decreasing your body fat to below 14 percent as a woman or eight percent as a man shows no evidence of improved vibrancy or well-being according to the University of Pennsylvania.

 Sometimes, it's just the opposite: The behavior required to dip to the body fat levels required to achieve six-pack abs can be unhealthy.
 You may restrict your food intake so severely that you're irritable and hungry much of the time.